jimkang/wardboss/README.md

     - addConstituent
     - addFn
     - fns, an object with function names as the keys and functions as the values

-**boss.addConstituent(constituentName)** =>
-  - Adds a `constituent` to `boss` using constituentName as the key.
+    - constituents, an object that has constituent names as keys and `constituent` objects as values.
       - Each `constituent` has:
         - `providers`, a dictionary of function name keys and provider function values.

+**boss.addConstituent(constituentName)** =>
+  - Adds a `constituent` to `boss.constituents` using constituentName as the key.

 **boss.addFn(opts)**
   - Where: